Trainmaster/Vision/docs/cache.md

 # Cache

-The cache currently ships with a file-based caching mechanism.
+The cache currently ships with a file-based caching adapter.
 More to come.

+## Adapter
+* ´Vision\Cache\Adapter\File`: File-based

 ## Usage
 ```php